usethesource/rascal-website/docs/Library/Type.md

 ```

 #### Synopsis

-Determine if the given type is a loc.
+Determine if the given type is an loc.

 ## function isDateTimeType {#Type-isDateTimeType}